rsms/compis/README.md

 _This may change_ and Compis may introduce "borrow checking" or some version of it, that enforces that no aliasing can occur when dealing with references.
 Mutable Value Semantics is another interesting idea on this topic.

-References are semantically more similar to values than pointers: a reference used as an rvalue does not need to be "dereferenced" (but pointers do.)
+References are semantically more similar to values than pointers: a reference used as a rvalue does not need to be "dereferenced" (but pointers do.)

     fun add(x int, y &int) int {
       let result = x + y  // no need to deref '*y' here